 Amazon Kindle Oasis

-There's the choice of Wi-Fi or 3G models, with the 8GB Wi-Fi model being the most affordable of the selection and the 32GB 3G version seeing the price soaring.
+Again, there's the choice of Wi-Fi or 3G models, with the 8GB Wi-Fi model being the most affordable of the selection and the 32GB 3G version seeing the price soaring.
 The Oasis is easily the most accomplished Kindle - if you read every day then you'll appreciate the additional skills it offers.